 V/V means Volume/Volume and is often used when you mix 2 liquids together.
 For example, a 50% v/v solution would be 50% of one solution and 50% of another – equal amounts of each in terms of Volume.
 Examples of these include Acetic Acid 50% v/v and Sulphuric Acid 50% v/v.

 W/W means Weight/Weight.
 In a solution, it infers the percentage of substances by weight.
 For example, a Hydrochloric Acid 28% w/w solution means there are 280 grams of Hydrochloric Acid for every Kilogram of the solution (the remainder being water).

 W/V means Weight/Volume .
 This is commonly used when a solid is dissolved in a liquid.
-For example, a 10% w/v solution means 100 grams of one substance is present for ever 1L of another.
-An example of this would be Barium Chloride 10% w/v - in this solution 100 grams of Barium Chloride is present for ever 1L of water.
+For example, a 10% w/v solution means 100 grams of one substance is present for every 1L of another.
+An example of this would be Barium Chloride 10% w/v – in this solution 100 grams of Barium Chloride is present for every 1L of solution.